chaostreff-flensburg/kladderadatsch/readme.md

 The idea and an initial mockup were first developed at #HealthHackKiel 2018.
 You can read more about the [initial goals and the envisioned use cases in our original abstract](./docs/healthhackkiel.md).

 You can follow our progress in developing a fully usable prototype by looking at our [project roadmap](https://github.com/chaostreff-flensburg/kladderadatsch/projects/1).
-We will provide a hosted version to try the app for yourself soon.
+Try the (not yet fully functional) app here: [kladdera.chaos.lol](https://kladdera.chaos.lol/)

 ## Deployment